OUR TEAM

 Raynette Soon

-Raynette, a Licensed and Registered Counsellor with the Malaysian Board of Counsellors and a Registered Play Therapist with the Association of Play Therapy, specializes in group play therapy interventions for siblings, peers, and families, aiming to foster emotion regulation and relationship-building skills in individuals from a young age.
-She transitioned from a school counsellor role in an international school to a full-time career at KIN & KiDS Marriage, Family & Child Therapy Centre.
+Raynette is a Licensed and Registered Counsellor with the Malaysian Board of Counsellors and a Registered Play Therapist with the Association for Play Therapy, USA.
+Her unwavering dedication to her work with children and adolescents is evident in her service as a school counsellor in an international school and her transition to a full-time role in a private practice, KIN & KiDS Marriage, Family & Child Therapy Centre.

 null